kibook/s1kd-tools/s1kd-instance/README.md

 When -O is used, print the automatically generated file name of the instance.

 -w
-Check the applicability of the whole module against the user-defined applicability.
-If the whole module is not applicable, then no instance is created.
+Check the applicability of the whole object against the user-defined applicability.
+If the whole object is not applicable, then no instance is created.

 -X &lt;path&gt;
 The XPath expression indicating where the comment specified with -C will be inserted.
 This should be the path to an element where the comment will be inserted as the first child node.
 By default, this is the top of the document.